MaggieLeber/checklist/README.md

 ![](FlyGarminScreenshot.jpg)

 ## Garmin ACE format
-I'm reverse-engineering the undocumented ACE format.
+I'm reverse-engineering the undocumented Garmin ACE format.
+See the source for details.

 ![](aceScreenshot.jpg)